 Due to their loosely organized nature, social movements can prove difficult to analyze.
 There is no membership, nor is there an assigned or elected leader of a movement.
 In fact, a movement may not even be focused on a single issue.
 These characteristics have led to much distress among scholars interested in studying social movements and how they work.

 Nonetheless, the importance of social movements in the contemporary political world is unquestionable.
-While there is no formal organization of a social movement, there are often specific organizations that provide structure by supporting social movements and taking up their issues.
-Similarly, social movements often have a number of unofficial leaders or charismatic individuals to provide a voice to the movement.
-Furthermore, working towards somewhat vague goals creates a “catch-all” social movement that can generate broad support.
+While there is no formal organization of a social movement, there are often specific organizations that provide supporting structure and taking up their issues.
+Similarly, they often have a number of unofficial leaders or charismatic individuals to provide a voice to the movement.
+Furthermore, working towards somewhat vague goals creates a “catch-all” movement that can generate broad support.
 These amorphous qualities can be misleading regarding the effectiveness of these movements.

 In reality, it may be these characteristics that make social movements so appealing.
 For example, there is no buy-in.
-Social movements do no require anything of their supporters other than sharing a common belief.
+They do no require anything of their supporters other than sharing a common belief.
 Because of this, the line marking the entry into a social movement is fairly obscure.
-Therefore, joining a social movement takes relatively little effort, incentivizing participation.
+Therefore, joining a movement takes relatively little effort, incentivizing participation.
 Alternatively, social movements can become a significant part of our culture, particularly among the youth.
-From this perspective, social movements grow simply due to their insertion into the conversation, with awareness increasing participation.
-In this scenario social movements can even become equivalent to an ideological fad and identifying with a certain movement becomes personable.
+From this perspective, they grow simply due to their insertion into the conversation, with awareness increasing participation.
+In this scenario they can even become equivalent to an ideological fad and identifying with a certain movement becomes personable.

 Social Movements Force Change